-My background is as a Computer Engineer (bachelor’s degree at Autonomous University of Madrid, UAM) with extensive experience in IT consulting and software development using Agile techniques (for more than seven years), and I have participated in several international projects in Spain, Belgium and The Netherlands.
-I conducted my master's studies in the National Distance Education University (UNED) in the area of teaching, learning, collaboration and adaptation (EdTech).
-Since that moment, I have been collaborating and participating in several research groups such as Technology and Accessibility UNED-Vodafone Foundation Research Chair, FutureLearn Academic Network (FLAN), the Computers and Learning Research Group (CALRG), OLA!
-Open Learning and Accessibility, YourMOOC4all and the GO–GN Global OER Graduate Network.
+My background is as a Computer Engineer (bachelor’s degree at the Autonomous University of Madrid, UAM) with extensive experience in IT consulting and software development using Agile techniques (for more than seven years), and I have participated in several international projects in Spain, Belgium and The Netherlands.
+I conducted my master's studies at the National Distance Education University (UNED) in EdTech.
+Since that moment, I have been collaborating and participating in several international research groups such as Technology and Accessibility UNED-Vodafone Foundation Research Chair, FutureLearn Academic Network (FLAN), OLA!
+Open Learning and Accessibility and YourMOOC4all.

 During his time as an employee in IET Francisco has been a full-time research associate for OpenTEL for one year.
-OpenTEL is a priority research area in TEL.
-OpenTEL encompasses interdisciplinarity, bringing together researchers across the university, with existing research capabilities and established excellence on TEL projects.
+OpenTEL is a priority research area that brings together researchers across the university, with existing research capabilities and established excellence on TEL projects.
 He was responsible for coordinating OpenTEL several lines of research and events including the creation of the special interest group “Open & Inclusive” which still coordinates.

 Other projects where he has been involved part-time include the early stages of ACCESS, a project which is drawing on existing and emerging evidence to inform the design of the programme through an adaptive, people-centred approach through co-creation for Sexual and Reproductive Health and Rights.
 In this case, Francisco was responsible for investigating the latest methods on codesign within the area of educational technology and health education.
 More recently he has overseen the trials and research of the most up to date technology in educational virtual assistants for Assistants to the Disclosure and Management of Information about Needs and Support (ADMINS) a project which implies using participatory design, to build a virtual assistant as an alternative to the forms disabled students complete to access study support.